top of page

 LASER works by using light energy to increase the activity in the engine of the cell: the mitochondria.
 These are an "organelle" of cells (cell's version of an organ!), and are responsible for respiration; which produces the energy used all over ours and our horses’ bodies.
 When an injury is present, chemicals create bonds within mitochondria which build up, stopping these mitochondria from doing their job efficiently.
 LASER helps to break down these bonds and the toxic build-up, which provides beneficial results:

-LASER is a popular choice of treatment for trigger points (muscle knots), joint pain, swelling and areas of tension that are too painful to attempt other modalities.
+LASER is an effective treatment for trigger points (muscle knots), joint pain, swelling and areas of tension that are too painful to attempt other modalities.
 This provides a non-invasive and well-accepted method of addressing pain in your horse, making it a vital tool.
-When your back is stiff, the last thing you want is for it to be hammered, consider your horse in the same way… before they teach you to consider it more severely!
-This also means the vets may not need to prescribe as much pain relief, meaning that your horses’ livers and kidneys will also be VERY grateful!
+This has shown reduced requirement for painkillers, which may allow vets to reduce pain relief prescriptions; meaning that your horses’ livers and kidneys will also be VERY grateful!

 H-Wave: Muscle stimulation

-This is a muscle stimulation machine which is incredibly useful and effective at retraining coordination and maintaining muscle function.
+This is a muscle stimulation machine which is incredibly useful and effective at triggering coordination and maintaining muscle function.
 Pain has potent abilities to alter the contraction ability of muscles.
 Compensations, new or old, can start to affect a lifetime of muscle function.
-Imagine the days you’ve twisted your ankle and you limp for a week.
-Your other leg hurts and your back hurts from compensating.
-Imagine the pain and the dysfunction you feel when that twisted ankle hurts continually for weeks on end.

 Horses may go a long time before we really notice that something is not quite right for them.
-That means, they may have spent a long time compensating, twisting their pelvis out and clenching their back, to avoid putting full weight on the sore leg.
-As a result, muscles will have seized up, locked up the painful area and brace the body against using it.
-The muscle contraction messages could then change, and the muscle function could change as a result.
-Allowing altered muscle contractions to continue runs the risk of secondary problems, as the body tries to respond to altered posture and muscle because the body starts to alter and respond to the different pressures.
+That means, they may have spent a long time compensating, clenching their backs or bracing to avoid putting weight on a sore leg.
+As a result, muscles will lock up the painful area and brace the body against using it.
+The muscle contraction messages could then change, and the muscle function could deteriorate as a result.
+This increases the risk of secondary problems as the body tries to respond to altered posture due to pain, increasing potential risk of injury elsewhere.

 Stretching exercises increase the strength, flexibility and extensibility of the targeted muscles.
-This can then allow increase in joint ROM, reduce fascial tethering, address fascial restrictions, aid and prevent fibrosis and increase muscle coordination which will encourage blood flow, improving the biochemical environment of the muscles, further improving the ability to strengthen.
+This encourages healthy and potentially increased joint Range of Motion.
+It aids reducing fascial tethering, and restrictions, aids and prevents fibrosis and increases muscle coordination.
+Overall physically and biochemically improving the body's ability to strengthen.

 The Remedial exercise program stages are often the latter stages of the program.
 This starts when we are sure that your horse's pain and comfort are under control and they are ready to begin muscle activation and strengthening.
 A huge variety of exercises are available to choose from for this part of the treatment.
 Often this depends on your availability as an owner - not all of us can spare hours to walk over endless poles with our horses!